 Making mandala crafts can also help us develop mindfulness and remind us of life’s impermanence.
 Crafting mandalas allows us to practice non-attachment, especially when we make them outdoors with perishable natural items.

 Crafting nature mandalas can help us find peace in the symmetry of the universe and solace in the discomfort of impermanence.
-Like the sand mandalas made by Tibetian Monks, nature mandala crafts demonstrate the impermanence of life in real time because they can’t be kept for long, if at all.
+Like the sand mandalas made by Tibetan monks, nature mandala crafts demonstrate the impermanence of life in real time because they can’t be kept for long, if at all.

 Unless, of course, you glue shells or pebbles to a wooden canvas.
 While the idea is fun, and the outcome is beautiful, it defeats one of the primary purposes of making mandala art.
 Which is non-attachment to the process, the outcome, or the product.

-When we create mandala arts and crafts instead of making a product to demonstrate impermanence and non-attachment, this activity can help transform an ordinary mind into an enlightened one.
+When we create mandala arts and crafts rather than make a product to demonstrate impermanence and non-attachment, this activity can help transform an ordinary mind into an enlightened one.
 Making mandalas is designed to help us come to terms with the transitory nature of life, both in our daily lives and as reflected in the world at large.

 Coming to this realization can help one develop mindfulness, non-attachment, and a greater connection to all that is.
 When we are more connected to spirit and the natural world and less attached to things and more stuff, everyone, including the planet itself, can benefit in multiple ways.